 We can also say that these are the expenses that a company pays without writing a check.
 Or when the company feels it is unreasonable to issue a cheque.
 There is no fixed amount that a company keeps as petty cash.
 Instead, the amount varies from company to company depending on its size.
 Businesses usually have a petty fund of between $50 and $500.

 Petty cash is an exception to two basic internal controls that businesses use to protect some money from theft and fraud.
 These two controls are – depositing cash into the bank as and when it receives cash and using a check to make a payment.
 When it comes to petty cash, companies keep money in hand (not a bank).
 Also, the payments are made in cash and not by check.
 The purpose is clear, and it is to meet small expenses.

 Businesses usually keep the petty fund in a drawer or a box.
 They also appoint a custodian to oversee the fund.
 The responsibility of the custodian is to release payment, request for replenishments, and maintain vouchers.

 Along with the custodian, a company may also have a petty cashier.
-The petty cashier is responsible for issuing a check to the petty account, making accounting entries and managing the account.
-If there is a petty cashier, then the custodian is responsible for making payment and collecting receipts for the purchases.
+The petty cashier is responsible for issuing a check to the petty account, making accounting entries, and managing the account.
+If there is a petty cashier, then the custodian is responsible for making payments and collecting receipts for the purchases.

 Having both – a custodian and cashier – ensures the safety of funds and smooth functioning of the petty cash amount.